Particle.news

 Overview

-• A family statement said he died on Nov.
-3 from complications of pneumonia with cardiac and vascular disease, with relatives at his side.
+• He died on Nov.
+3 from complications of pneumonia and cardiac and vascular disease, his family said.

-• He served as White House chief of staff, Wyoming congressman, secretary of defense under George H. W. Bush, and vice president from 2001 to 2009.
+• He held senior posts across decades in Washington, including Ford’s chief of staff, Wyoming congressman, defense secretary under George H. W. Bush, and vice president under George W. Bush from 2001 to 2009.